decagraff/agar.io/README.md

 ## Captcha (only for Windows)
 If you get captcha alert you need to change your IP or get rid of captcha by playing with your IP.
 You can do so by:
 - Restarting your router (only if you have a dynamic IP)
-- Connecting to a VPN server like one from [ProtonVPN](https://protonvpn.com) which you make sure that doesn't has captcha
+- Connecting to a VPN server like one from [ProtonVPN](https://protonvpn.com) [NordVPN](https://nordvpn.com) which you make sure that doesn't has captcha
-- Playing logged out of your agar.io account until captcha goes away

-## Donate
-PayPal: nelthedeveloper@gmail.com (original creator)